My Car Won’T Start But The Radio And Lights Work: Causes Fixes

 Remember, these are just a few common reasons why your car won’t start, despite the radio and lights working.
 It is always recommended to consult a qualified mechanic to accurately diagnose and fix the issue.

-Troubleshooting Steps to Identify the Issue
+Troubleshooting Steps To Identify The Issue

 When your car won’t start but the radio and lights work, it can be frustrating and confusing.
 However, with some troubleshooting steps, you can identify the issue and potentially fix it yourself.
 Here are some steps to help you troubleshoot the problem.

-Check the Battery Connections
+Check The Battery Connections

 Start by checking the battery connections to ensure they are tight and free of corrosion.
 Loose or corroded connections can prevent the battery from delivering power to the starter, causing the car not to start.
 Use a wrench to tighten any loose connections and a wire brush to clean off any corrosion.

-Test the Battery Voltage
+Test The Battery Voltage

 If the connections are secure, test the battery voltage.
 A volt meter can be used to check if the battery is providing enough voltage to start the car.
 A healthy battery should have a voltage of around 12.6 volts.
 If the voltage is significantly lower, it may indicate a weak or failing battery that needs to be replaced.

-Inspect the Starter Motor
+Inspect The Starter Motor

 The starter motor is responsible for turning the engine over and starting the car.
 Check for any unusual sounds when you turn the key in the ignition, as this can indicate a problem with the starter motor.
 If you hear a clicking sound or the engine doesn’t turn over, the starter motor may be faulty and need to be replaced.